Kiran-Kapikad/Java_Practice/README.md

 - Other misc concepts
 - Exception

-**The programs named Lab001 to Lab015 is of practice class programs done on 07-07-2024**
+**The programs named Lab001 to Lab013 is of practice class programs done on 07-07-2024**

+**The programs named Lab015 to Lab0 is of practice class programs done on 13-07-2024**